learn-static/digital-exhibit-lab/pages/project/overview.md

 > *online exhibition*, n. a curated display of archival resources accessible via the internet.
 Notes: Not simply a digital collection, an online exhibition is a collection of interrelated archival resources focused around a theme. ([SAA Dictionary](https://dictionary.archivists.org/entry/online-exhibition.html))
 {:.blockquote .border-left .pl-3 .lead .my-3}

-Everyone's work on the project will contribute to the *Mining the Archives* digital exhibit.
+Everyone's work on the project will contribute to the *Digital Collection Module* digital exhibit.
 Once objects and metadata are complete, the CDIL team will add them to the [project repository](https://github.com/thecdil/hist-454-2022) hosted on GitHub, publishing our final collection.
 The objects on this site can be used and cited in your research writing.